nesscs/NessVMS/Upgrade NessVMS OS.md

 ## Warning
 Although this guide & scripts are public facing, they are not intended for general consumption.
 Do not blindly run these scripts, they are unsupported.

+THIS SCRIPT DOES NOT WORK 100% OF THE TIME!
+BE READY FOR THIS!

 ## Prerequisites
 NessVMS OS is based upon Ubuntu LTS with extremely minimal changes.
 Some VMS will have shipped with Ubuntu 18.04 LTS which is now end of life and soon to be unsupported by NxWitness/DW Spectrum.
 It is recommended to upgrade to the latest Ubuntu LTS release to ensure that the OS is a supported release and covered by Security updates.